Paul R. Carter College of Business Administration

 Mr. DeLong attended Abilene Christian University majoring in Management Information Systems and completed the Executive Education program at Harvard Business School for Technology and Operations.
 Mr. DeLong serves as Secretary of the Board of Trustees to Fort Worth Christian School and is President of the Board of The Cardinal Education Foundation.

-Charlie is married and has two grown children.
+Charlie is married to the former Rebecca Walker and has two adult children, Abigail Sawyer and Brazos Elkins.
 He was born and raised in the Atlanta, Georgia area, but now lives in Seattle, Washington.
 He enjoys driving sports cars and reading.

 Sean (pronounced “Seen”) is the general counsel for Walton Enterprises, LLC.
-In this role, Sean oversees all legal aspects of the Walton Family Office and its affiliated entities.
+In this role, Sean and his team oversee all legal aspects of the Walton Family Office, Walton Family Foundation, and affiliated entities.

 Prior to joining Walton Enterprises, Sean was a partner at Friday, Eldredge & Clark, LLP, the largest law firm in the State of Arkansas.
 While there, he lead the Mergers and Acquisitions, Tax, and Corporate practices in Northwest Arkansas.
 Prior to joining the Friday Firm, Sean worked at two international law firms in Dallas, Texas as a lawyer working on transactional matters.